ibmresilient/resilient-community-apps/fn_google_cloud_dlp/README.md

 * An Integrations Server running `resilient-circuits >= v31.0.0`
   * To setup an Integrations Server see: [ibm.biz/res-int-server-guide](ibm.biz/res-int-server-guide)

+## Authenticating to Google Cloud

+Application Default Credentials:
+Application Default Credentials are the prefereed way to authenticate when using a client library to interface with Google Cloud.

+Services using ADC look for credentials within a GOOGLE_APPLICATION_CREDENTIALS environment variable.
+Unless you specifically want to have ADC use other credentials (for example, user credentials), set this environment variable to point to your service account key file.
+It is recommended to create a new service or user account with the `DLP.User` permission.
+You will then be given a keyfile which you can set as the GOOGLE_APPLICATION_CREDENTIALS bash value which will be the absolute path to your Keyfile
 ---
 ## Installation
 * Download the `fn_google_cloud_dlp.zip`